 What is HXD?

-- This year’s conference will be held April 6 & 7, 2021.
-The format (physical v digital) is TBD.
+- This year’s conference will be held April 11 & 12, 2022 in Boston, MA.

 - The audience will include a mix of designers, professionals from the health industry, researchers, and others.